mharsha13/git-essential-training-5988161/gitstatusdemo.md

-this is a new line
+this is a new line and i want to be a uniue